fengwang/ceras/ReadMe.md

 auto output = Dense( 10, 256 )( l2 );
 ```

-We build up a model by collecting the input layer and the output layer of the computation graph:
+We generate a model by collecting the input layer and the output layer of this computation graph:

 ```cpp
 auto m = model{ input, output };
 ```

-We can dump the structure of this computation graph to double check the architecture:
+We can dump the structure to double check the architecture visually:

 ```cpp
 m.summary( "./mnist_minimal.dot" );
 ```

 After generating a dot file [`'mnist_minimal.dot'`](./assets/mnist_minimal.dot),
-we convert it to a '.png' file by executing command `dot -Tpng ./mnist_minimal.dot -o ./mnist_minimal.png`, where `dot` is an external command from package [ImageMagick](https://www.imagemagick.org/).
+we convert it to a '.png' file by running `dot -Tpng ./mnist_minimal.dot -o ./mnist_minimal.png`.
+Here `dot` is an external command from package [ImageMagick](https://www.imagemagick.org/).

 ![mnist minimal model computation graph](./assets/mnist_minimal.png)

-Before feeding a training set to this model, we configure the training hyper-parameters
+Before feeding a training set to this model, we neet to configure the training hyper-parameters

 ```cpp
 unsigned long batch_size = 10;